patra-sidhartha/spring-transactions-note/README.md

 **The key options (attributes) for the @Transactional annotation are:**
 Core Options
-- **propagation**: Defines how a method should behave in relation to an existing transaction.
+- **propagation**: Defines how a method should behave in relation to an existing transaction. <br>
-	--** REQUIRED (Default):** Use the current transaction; create a new one if none exists.
+	--** REQUIRED (Default):** Use the current transaction; create a new one if none exists.<br>
-	-- **REQUIRES_NEW**: Always start a new, independent transaction; suspend the current one if it exists.
+	-- **REQUIRES_NEW**: Always start a new, independent transaction; suspend the current one if it exists.<br>
-	-- **SUPPORTS:** Use the current transaction if one exists; otherwise, run non-transactionally.
+	-- **SUPPORTS:** Use the current transaction if one exists; otherwise, run non-transactionally.<br>
-	-- **NOT_SUPPORTED**: Run non-transactionally; suspend the current transaction if one exists.
+	-- **NOT_SUPPORTED**: Run non-transactionally; suspend the current transaction if one exists.<br>
-	-- **MANDATORY:** Requires an existing transaction; throws an exception if none is present.
+	-- **MANDATORY:** Requires an existing transaction; throws an exception if none is present.<br>
-	-- **NEVER**: Must not run within a transaction; throws an exception if a transaction is active.
+	-- **NEVER**: Must not run within a transaction; throws an exception if a transaction is active.<br>
-	-- **NESTED:** Execute within a nested transaction (if the database supports savepoints); otherwise, behave like REQUIRED.
+	-- **NESTED:** Execute within a nested transaction (if the database supports savepoints); otherwise, behave like REQUIRED. <br>
-Isolation, Rollback Rules are pendong
+-** isolation:** This defines the level of isolation from other concurrent transactions to prevent issues like dirty reads, non-repeatable reads, and phantom reads. <br>
+  	-- DEFAULT (default): Uses the underlying database's default isolation level (often READ_COMMITTED). <br>
+	-- READ_UNCOMMITTED: The lowest level; one transaction can read uncommitted changes from another (dirty reads are possible). <br>
+	-- READ_COMMITTED: Prevents dirty reads (only committed data can be read) but allows non-repeatable reads. <br>
+	-- REPEATABLE_READ: Prevents dirty and non-repeatable reads (re-reading data yields the same result) but might still allow phantom reads. <br>
+	-- SERIALIZABLE: The highest, strictest level; fully isolates transactions, preventing all concurrency issues, but can impact performance. <br>
+- **readOnly:** A performance optimization flag (default false).
+Setting it to true hints to the persistence provider (like Hibernate/JPA) and the database that no data modifications will occur, allowing for potential performance gains by bypassing dirty checking or using read-only database replicas. <br>
+-- **timeout:** Specifies the maximum duration (in seconds) the transaction can run before the underlying transaction infrastructure automatically rolls it back (default is none or the system default, typically -1). <br>
+-- ** rollbackFor:** An array of exception types that, when thrown, will explicitly mark the transaction for rollback.
+By default, only unchecked exceptions (RuntimeException and Error) trigger a rollback. <br>
+-- **noRollbackFor:** An array of exception types that, when thrown, will explicitly not cause the transaction to roll back, even if they are unchecked exceptions. value or transactionManager: A string qualifier used to specify which PlatformTransactionManager bean to use if multiple are configured in the application context. <br>

 Spring-WebFlux
 -----------------------